 Guidelines for Accessing Lethbridge Food Bank Services

-We ask that anyone who is in need of our services provide us with following 5 items:
+We ask that anyone who is in need of our services provide us with the following items:

 Once you have met our guidelines, you will be given a 3 month or 6 month card to make your next visit quick and easy.
 When your card expires, you will need to re-qualify by bringing the paperwork listed above.

-We provide food to our clients according to the number of full time resident in the household.
+We provide food to our clients according to the number of full time residents in the household.

-A client can pick up bread and produce twice a week and a hamper once per calendar month.
+A client can pick up bread and produce three times per week and a hamper once per calendar month.